| e g spill |

-Diana Lynn Thompson Home Gallery Recent projects 2000-2002 1994-99 Exhibition List CV Links Contact |
+Diana Lynn Thompson Home Gallery 2006-09 2001-05 1994-2000 Exhibition List CV Artist's Statement Site Map Contact |

-| Copyright Terms: The contents of this web site are protected under Canadian and International copyright law.
+Copyright Terms.
+The contents of this web site are protected under Canadian and International copyright law.
 No reproduction is permitted without contacting the artist.
-Please respect this work by not copying or printing any portions of it in any form without express written permission. |
+Please respect this work by not copying or printing any portions of it in any form without express written permission |

 ![]() |